melezhik/Cromtit/README.md

       url: https://192.168.0.3
 ```

-Hosts list should contain a list of Sparky API URLs
+Hosts list contains a list of Sparky API URLs (see also comment on optional url)
 and hosts need to be a part of the same [Sparky cluster](https://github.com/melezhik/sparky#cluster-jobs).

 Optionally every host could override vars: